-My hotel during this stay was near the downtown of Charlottetown, and as I prepared for my pilgrimage I packed a bag with my shovel, small baggies, and a little food and water.
+My hotel during this stay was near downtown in Charlottetown, and as I prepared for my pilgrimage I packed a bag with my shovel, small baggies, and a little food and water.
 After receiving a few recommendations of where to look from community members, I felt that I was more or less ready to head off in search of red the next day.
-But, one of the elements I’m not accustomed to planning around is the tides.
+One of the elements I’m not accustomed to, however, was planning around is the tides.
 Living well inland, the ocean’s coming and goings don’t factor into my planning.
-It wasn’t until hours later that I suddenly realized it might be worth looking up when low and high tide were predicted, and I’m very grateful for the inspiration!
+It wasn’t until hours later that I suddenly realized it might be worthwhile looking up when low and high tide were predicted, and I’m very grateful for the inspiration!
 It turned out that low tide was happening around 8am the next day, and given that I had a long walk ahead of me, I set my alarm early.

 Walking has become more and more important to me as I explore the idea of local colour.
 I think the same is true in any pilgrimage.
 Though I set out with a place and object in mind, walking is as much a part of the process of finding colour in a place as grinding it once I’m back in my studio.
 My experience has been that both these processes give me time to experience something I’d otherwise miss—a connection to a place—something that makes these local colours more that just another hue on my artist’s palette.